tonylukasavage/cv2r-tracker/README.md

 # cv2r-tracker

+An auto-tracker for both items and check locations for [CV2R - Castlevania 2 Randomizer]().
+This will ONLY work with [fceux](http://www.fceux.com/web/home.html) currently, but other emulators may be supported in the future.

 ## Usage

 > NOT YET IMPLEMENTED, BINARIES COMING SOON

 ## Developer Setup

 This was a major pain in the ass, so just message me on our [discord](https://discord.gg/tuGjwHy) if you're brave enough to try and get stuck.
+It was difficult to get the right setup because your node.js version and architecture needs to match both the embedded electron node.js version for best results.
+Additionally, we're targeting [fceux](http://www.fceux.com/web/home.html) which is a 32bit architecture, so these all need to align to be able to read the fceux process's memory.

 ### Prereqs